Isomers

 2-butene (C4H8) |

-- There are three pairs of functional group isomers:
+There are three common pairs of functional groups which can exhibit isomerism: